 The Odd Numbers Rule

-Some people claim that we find odd numbers to be more interesting, others may disagree and say that the brain prefers to deal with objects in pairs.
-However, there is a trusted rule in the interior design world that a group of three creates a more eye-catching visual.
-Regularly followed by professionals, so avoid even numbers and start compositions of three, five or seven.
+Some people claim that we find odd numbers more interesting, while others may disagree and say that the brain prefers to deal with objects in pairs.

 Varying Size & Scale

 It makes sense to choose matching sizes and scales when they can follow our regimented thinking process.
 But identical and repetitive looks end up feeling boring!

 By varying the sizes and scales of your accessories, like plant pots, cushions, framed pictures, or any other art elements, you will notice a big difference in the overall visual appeal of your home.

 Challenge Your Brain

 Contrasts, the rule of three, varying sizes and scales all come under the belief that our environment needs to have the right amount of challenges for us to truly like it.

 That means we don’t want our interior to be predictable, but we don’t want it to be too different and not uniform.

 It is as important to plan your negative spaces as those filled with items.
 Understanding what can be achieved with negative space can be great for adding the final touches to your home.

 Consider placing a statement sculpture with an empty backdrop to make it stand out, or look at hanging a single small pictured frame with space around it to create a bigger impact.